 As has already been mentioned, carpenter bees live in nests made in wood.
 They do not, however, eat the wood.
 In this they are very similar to carpenter ants.
 They tend to live much more solitary lives than their cousins, the honey bee.
 It is not unheard of for a carpenter bee to live on its own for quite some time.
 The females of the species will sometimes form a familial group, a sisterhood if you like, where sisters and mothers and daughters will live in close proximity to one another and may sometimes join their nests together, keeping thin pieces of wood between their various cells.
 When this does happen there is evidence that the work load is shared between the bees.
 One or two may become guards while the rest forage and bring back food for the others.

 Carpenter bees are not too picky when it comes to the wood that they choose to nest in.
 They only require that there is sufficient room and a sufficient food supply nearby.
 As such, they may end up nesting inside the wood of your home or under an outdoor bench made of wood.
-The damage that they do can be extensive, burrowing 1-2 feet into a structure, and since the female can sting and will do so if provoked, it is important to have the bees removed professionally by Richland Pest and Bee Control in CT, especially if there is a person in the vicinity that is allergic to bee venom.
+The damage that they do can be extensive, burrowing 1-2 feet into a structure, and since the female can sting and will do so if provoked, it is important to have the carpenter bees treated professionally by Richland Pest and Bee Control, especially if there is a person in the vicinity that is allergic to bee venom.

 How can you prevent these little buggers from sharing your home?
 Richland Pest and Bee Control’s licensed exterminators can apply a bee barrier around your home to prevent infestations of all kinds of stinging insects.
 This preventative treatment can be performed annually, and is applied to peaks, eaves, gutters, fascia, soffit, overhangs, trim boards, vents of the attic, window frames, shutters, door frames, foundation, decks and fireplaces.
 Give us a call at Richland Pest & Bee Control for more information about bee barriers.